 In February this year I returned to India to visit the various production units along The Ethical Silk Company’s supply chain.
-It had been a few years since I had previously been in India (it appears young children can hamper your ability to roam around as freely as your pre baby days) so I was itching to return (read about the whole trip here).
+It had been a few years since I had previously been in India (it appears young children can hamper your ability to roam around as freely as your pre baby days) so I was itching to return.
 Even though most aspects of the business can be run remotely, thanks to the powers of the internet and Skype, there’s nothing like a face to face to have a proper talk with people along the supply chain and to discuss how things can move ahead.

 As The Ethical Silk Company has been growing and expanding out product range for silk pillowcases to silk sleepwear, I needed to source a second tailoring unit to work with and had been in contact with Mehera Shaw, a fairtrade tailoring unit in Jaipur.
 I was eager to visit and meet Shari, the founder.
 An added bonus was that I had never been in Rajasthan before and was looking forward to seeing the pink city.
 The brand, Mehera Shaw began in 1999 with the fairtrade production unit becoming a private limited company in 2007, priding itself on being a transparent, vertical supply chain using fair labour standards.